yamnihcg/cuDFvPandas/README.md

 | cudf_vs_pandas_p1.png | This visualization is a double bar chart that compares the time it takes for less intensive DataFrame operations to finish in pandas versus cuDF. |
 | cudf_vs_pandas_p2.png | This visualization is a double bar chart that compares the time it takes for more intensive DataFrame operations to finish in pandas versus cuDF. |
 | speedups.png | This visualization is a bar chart that looks at how many times faster cuDF is (as compared to pandas) for a given operation. |

+## Running the Tool - Jupyter Notebook

+1. From this repository, download the notebook cudf_vs_pandas.ipynb.
+Drag the file into the files menu (on the left side of the interface) in JupyterLab.

+2. Open up the file by double clicking on the file name.
+Run each cell by pressing the ▷ button in the menu inside the notebook.
+Do this until the “Loading the Data for Benchmarking” section.
+This is necessary because running each cell ensures that the functions that are used for benchmarking are in the program’s memory.

+3. In this cell (image below) enter the number of months of data and the operation you want to benchmark against.
+Refer to the Running the Tool - Command Line (CLI) section to double check that your inputs are valid.